AdaptableTools/example-adaptable-angular-aggrid/README.md

 ## AdapTable Angular  Custom Components

-The main benefit of using AdapTable React is that it allows you to supply custom components in AdapTable in a React-friendly way.
+The main benefit of using AdapTable Angular is that it allows you to supply custom components in AdapTable in a Angular-friendly way.

 > For full information on how to install and use AdapTable Angular see the [AdapTable Documentation](https://docs.adaptabletools.com/learn/angular-overview).
-This demo showcases 3 React-specific features of AdapTable:
+This demo showcases 3 Angular-specific features of AdapTable:

 ### Settings Panel

-The demo illustrates how to pass custom React components to the [Settings Panel](https://docs.adaptabletools.com/learn/ui-settings-panel):
+The demo illustrates how to pass custom Angular components to the [Settings Panel](https://docs.adaptabletools.com/learn/ui-settings-panel):

 ```ts
 const adaptableOptions: AdaptableOptions = {